CarlRibbegaardh/use-trace/packages/auto-tracer-plugin-vite/README.md

 ## Dev-only behavior

 The plugin runs in development and is disabled in production builds.
 You can also turn it off via `TRACE_INJECT=0`.

+## React Server Components (RSC)

+If you're using an RSC-enabled framework (like Next.js App Router), set `serverComponents: true` in the plugin options.
+When enabled, the transform will:

+- Treat modules as Server Modules by default
+- Only inject into modules that have the top-level directive:

+  "use client";

+This prevents injecting client-only hooks where they don't belong.
+All other transform rules (mode/include/exclude/pragma) still apply to Client Components.

 ## License